SumiSastri/dev-blogs/docs/software-design/term-1/wk3-usecase-diagrams/wk3-usecase-diagrams.md

 Create a use case diagram for this application.
 Write a scenario for booking a place on an upcoming race.

 [Sample solution](https://gist.github.com/simoncourtenage/7b4d2cde1510a3c557dc2028f3a8e819)

+Key takeaways

+- If an actor is an admin and a super admin then when the actor is in the admin role all the admin role use cases apply therefore there is no need to link the super admin as an admin - when the actor behaves like another actor only one use case needs to be shown

+- A secondary actor could be a system - like an ecommerce system

+- Subroutines details are not fleshed out in the diagram but at the back / same with the sequence of actions CRUD for example may have several subroutines - these are in the docs in astah behind the diagram in the scenario